-Third-party grant receipts and disbursements reflected in the consolidated statements of cash flows are not reflected in the accompanying consolidated statements of income, as these grants are approved and funded by the respective grantors.
+Third-party grant receipts and disbursements are reflected in the consolidated statements of cash flows, not the consolidated statements of income, as these grants are approved and funded by the respective grantors.
 The Bank's role is to administer these funds.
 The operating expenses and expense reimbursements for these grants are reflected in the consolidated statements of income.